QuantiModo/quantimodo-sdk-android/README.md

 ```

 **Use the SDK as a submodule**

-Create a folder, for example libs/, and on that folder execute:
+Create a folder, for example, libs/ and then execute:
 ```
 $ git submodule add git@github.com:QuantiModo/QuantiModo-SDK-Android.git
 ```